How do I get started?

 Not at all!

-Software engineers write the code behind Grey Software’s apps, but designers, product owners, and researchers are integral to our software development process.
+Software engineers write the code behind Grey Software’s apps, but designers, product owners, and researchers are integral to how we develop software.

 How does Grey Software deliver its educational content?